-Because of the design of motorcycles, motorcyclists are more prone to severe injuries than a driver or passenger in other vehicles.
+Because of the design of motorcycles, motorcyclists are more prone to severe injuries than drivers or passengers in other vehicles.
 Some of these injuries include:

-- Neck and spine injuries as motorcyclists are more prone to being thrown off of their motorcycles during a crash
+- Neck, spine, and spinal cord injuries, as motorcyclists are more prone to being thrown off of their motorcycles during a crash

-- Amputations of limbs and fingers as body parts can become severed or caught between the motorcycle and the road or the motorcycle and another vehicle
+- Amputations or disfigurement of limbs and fingers as body parts can become severed or caught between the motorcycle and the road or the motorcycle and another vehicle

 - Pelvic and hip injuries, mainly as the result of the way the rider must straddle the motorcycle and the stress placed on these joints during a crash